Applied Biotechnology Major

 Why Major in Applied Biotechnology?

 You want to join the fast-growing biotechnology field to address some of the most pressing issues we face today.
 You’ll work with faculty mentors and corporate partners to learn how using microorganisms and bio processes can improve modern food production, medicine, and biofuel and chemical industries.

 Students who major in applied biotechnology develop a solid foundation in microbiology, plant biology, food science and nutrition.
-You can customize your degree with one of three options: applied biotechnology (with applications in a variety of areas, including medicine); food and beverage fermentation; or industrial plant and microbial biotechnology.
+You can customize your biomedical science degree with one of three options: applied biotechnology (with applications in a variety of areas, including medicine); food and beverage fermentation; or industrial plant and microbial biotechnology.